burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 const auto& p_ref = ii;
 const volatile auto* p_iii = &ii;
 ```
 The *volatile* is a type qualifier that denotes that that type can alter its value not due to C++ language, but for other system reasons.
-And so C++ implementation should be careful with optimization access for that variable through registers.
-In C++ the usage of `volatile` does not imply a memory fence, so be careful with creating multithreaded code and use memory fences appropriately.
+Thus C++ implementation should be careful with optimization access for that variable through registers.
+In C++ the usage of `volatile` does not imply a memory fence, so be careful with creating multithreaded code and use memory fences appropriately when you need to reconstruct sequence memory consistency garantees in multithreaded applications.

-The close-by conception for auto is [decltype](https://en.cppreference.com/w/cpp/language/decltype).
+The close-by conception for [auto](https://en.cppreference.com/w/cpp/language/auto) is [decltype](https://en.cppreference.com/w/cpp/language/decltype).
 It provides the ability to derive the type of expression without evaluating it.

 There are some subtleties with `decltype`.
 The `decltype(x)` and `decltype((x))` are often different types.
 If the argument for `decltype` is an unparenthesized expression `decltype(x)` unparenthesized class member access expression, then [decltype](https://en.cppreference.com/w/cpp/language/decltype) yields the type of the entity named by this expression.
 The inner parentheses `decltype((x))` cause the statement to be evaluated as an expression itself.
 Example:

 ```cpp
 int main()